Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Related Work

-\boldparagraph{Label Transfer} There have been several attempts at improving label efficiency for individual frames~\cite{Liu2011PAMI,Guillaumin2014IJCV,Castrejon2017CVPR,Acuna2018CVPR,LingCVPR2019,Andriluka2018ACMMM}.
+\boldparagraph{Label Transfer} There have been several attempts at improving label efficiency for individual frames~\cite{liu2011nonparametric,Guillaumin2014IJCV,castrejon2017annotating,acuna2018efficient,ling2019fast,andriluka2018fluid}.
 In this paper we focus on efficient labeling of video sequences.
 Existing works in this area can be divided into two categories: 2D-to-2D and 3D-to-2D.
-2D-to-2D label transfer approaches reduce the workload by propagating labels across 2D images~\cite{pathak2015constrained,hong2016learning,papandreou2015weakly,pinheiro2015image,Ganeshan2021ICCV}.
-While the aforementioned methods only utilize information in 2D, 3D-to-2D methods exploit additional information in 3D for efficient labeling~\cite{Huang2020PAMI,martinovic20153d,mustafa2017semantically,xiao2009multiple,bruls2018mark}.
-To obtain dense labels in 2D image space, some works~\cite{liao2021kitti,xie2016semantic} perform per-frame inference jointly over the 3D point clouds and 2D pixels using a non-local multi-field Conditional Random Field (CRF) model.
+2D-to-2D label transfer approaches reduce the workload by propagating labels across 2D images~\cite{pathak2015constrained,hong2016learning,papandreou2015weakly,pinheiro2015image,ganeshan2021warp}, whereas 3D-to-2D methods exploit additional information in 3D for efficient labeling~\cite{huang2019apolloscape,martinovic20153d,mustafa2017semantically,xiao2009multiple,bruls2018mark}.
+To obtain dense labels in 2D image space, some works~\cite{liao2021kitti,xie2016semantic} perform per-frame inference jointly over the 3D point clouds and 2D pixels using a non-local multi-field CRF model.
 However, these methods require reconstructing a 3D mesh to project 3D point clouds to 2D.
 As it is treated as a pre-processing step, the mesh reconstruction is not jointly optimized in the CRF model.
 Thus, inaccurate reconstruction hinders label transfer performance.
-In contrast, Panoptic NeRF provides a novel end-to-end approach for 3D-to-2D label propagation where geometry and semantic estimations are jointly optimized.
+In contrast, Panoptic NeRF provides a novel end-to-end method for 3D-to-2D label transfer where geometry and semantic estimations are jointly optimized.